What type of snake

 Here's a link to the Pennsylvania Herps website where you can find additional information on the Eastern Milksnake:

-I hope this answers your question, and thank you for contacting Ask an Expert.
+Hope this answers your question, and thank you for using Ask an Expert.